Top 10 Tattoo-Friendly Onsen In Japan 2026

 Sign on a door with a red circle and a line through a tattooed figure, stating, "No Tattoo.
 Please understand that we cannot accept customers who have tattoos at this tattoo friendly onsen.

 Tattoos have a long history in Japan.
-They were initially linked to punishment in the 7th century when the Emperor punished a rebel with a tattoo.
+They were initially associated with punishment in the 7th century, when the Emperor punished a rebel with a tattoo.
 By the 17th century, tattoos were used to mark the worst criminals, making them social outcasts.

 “By the 17th century, tattoos had become reserved for the very worst criminals.”

 In the late 1700s, criminals began to cover their punitive tattoos with decorative designs, eventually using them as punishment.
-This period marks the origin of the association between tattoos and organized crime.
+This period marks the origin of the association between tattoos and organised crime.

 To the yakuza, tattoos physically manifested a member’s bravery, loyalty and resistance to the law.